-Today is October 2 and the Navigate the Chaos question to consider is “do you alter yourself to meet the difficulties?”
+Today is October 2 and the Navigate the Chaos question to consider is “how often do you alter yourself to meet the difficulties?”
 People who navigate the chaos know that they cannot often alter life’s difficulties, so they decide to alter themselves to meet them.
 British novelist and short story writer Phyllis Bottome wrote “There are two ways of meeting difficulties: you alter the difficulties, or you alter yourself to meet them.”
-Two such people that altered their selves to meet the difficulties before them were Michael Hirsch and Paul Orfelea.
+Two people who altered their lives to meet difficulties were entrepreneur Paul Orfalea and hall of fame baseball player Mike Piazza.

 Suffering from undiagnosed attention deficit hyper disorder and dyslexia Paul Orfalea was a “C” student in college.
 Following graduation, it was difficult for him to hold a job, so he decided to start his own company.
 He asked his father to cosign a loan for $5,000 and leased an 80-square-foot former hamburger stand near the University of California at Santa Barbara, and rented a small Xerox copier, charging customers four cents a page.
 He got the idea for a photocopy store from watching students make copies in the school library.
 His goal was to offer college students with products and services they needed at a competitive price.
 He named the store Kinko’s after his curly red hair.